IEvangelist/fullstack-js/README.md

 ## 🗺️ Quick tour

+This repository provides a [CodeTour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour) experience.

+> [!IMPORTANT]
+> You have to have this repo open in Visual Studio Code or in a GitHub Codespace.

-This repository provides a CodeTour experience.
-To start the tour, expand the CodeTour tab under the **Explorer** pane on the left side of the screen.
+To [start the tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#starting-tours) select the **Start CodeTour** button when prompted, or manually expand the CodeTour tab under the **Explorer** pane on the left side of the screen.
 Select the **Quick tour** option and press the **Start tour** button.

 While in the tour, navigate through the tour using the **Next** and **Previous** buttons.